Sariohara/KihonEngine/README.md

 Kihon Engine is a basic 3D engine developed in dotnet core and WPF.
 It can be used for developpinng basic 3D video games.

+Actually, with Kihon Engine, you can
+* Build maps with Kihon Engine Studio.
+* Run map in a basic FPS game mode and walk around the map in first person view.

 ## Getting started

 Create a video game based on Kihon Engine is very easy.